Do I Qualify?

 How to Microdose Cannabis

-When it comes to microdosing cannabis, edibles and tinctures are the way to go.
+When it comes to microdosing cannabis, consumption methods other than smoking, such as edibles and tinctures, are the way to go.
 These cannabis products are made with specific, measurable amounts of cannabinoids, giving you much more control over your doses.
-Edibles and tinctures bought from dispensaries (as opposed to illicit or homemade products) will tell you exactly how many milligrams of THC or CBD there are per piece or dropperful.
+Edibles like gummies and tinctures bought from dispensaries (as opposed to illicit or homemade products) will tell you exactly how many milligrams of THC or CBD there are per piece or dropperful.

 On the other hand, it’s nearly impossible to know how many cannabinoids you’re taking in with smoking, dabbing, or vaping.
 Flower and concentrates come with cannabinoid percentages, but it’s difficult to break down how much you’re getting with each hit.
 As orally consumed products, edibles and tinctures also provide slower-hitting, longer-lasting effects compared to flower and concentrates.